AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Data and Methodology

-To control the quality of the two types of videos at the same level and avoid the interference of extreme values, we excluded videos with less than $4.5 and more than $6.5 average image aesthetic quality scores, ultimately obtaining 207 AIGP videos and 210 human painting videos.
-The independent sample T-test results (Table \ref{table.IAQA} in \textbf{Appendices}) also confirmed that there was no significant difference in IAQA values between the two types of videos (t=1.499, P = $0.135 > $0.05).
-We then divided the videos into four quality intervals: Q1: (4.5,5.0], Q2: (5.0,5.5], Q3: (5.5,6.0] and Q4: (6.0, 6.5].
-We illustrate some Paintings from different aesthetic intervals in Fig.\ref{fig3}.
+After collecting and measuring the IAQ of approximately 3,500 images of AIGP and HP published on the TikTok platform, we found that the IAQ scores of both types of paintings predominantly ranged between 4.5 and 6.5.
+To ensure comparability and avoid the influence of extreme values on the experimental results, we excluded videos with an average image aesthetic quality score lower than 4.5 or higher than 6.5.
+This decision was made for two main reasons: (1) extremely low or high scores often corresponded to outlier cases—such as distorted, poorly generated, or overly edited images—which may introduce noise and distort the analysis; and (2) the majority of both AIGP and HP samples were concentrated within this score range, making it a representative and comparable interval for analysis.
+After applying this filtering criterion, we obtained 207 AIGP videos and 210 HP videos for further analysis.
+We illustrate some Paintings from different aesthetic quality intervals in Fig.\ref{fig3}.
 By counting the total number of views of the two types of videos, we find that their total number of views has reached hundreds of millions, which indicates that a large number of users are viewing similar videos on TikTok.
 Therefore, our sample data is universal and reliable.